Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Arizona's games this year have hit the over on three of six set point totals (50%).

-- When Arizona scores more than 28.7 points, it is 4-1 against the spread and 5-0 overall.
+- When Arizona records more than 28.7 points, it is 4-1 against the spread and 5-0 overall.

-- Arizona is 3-1 against the spread and 4-0 overall when the team picks up more than 391.2 yards.
+- When Arizona totals more than 391.2 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Cardinals have five giveaways this season, while the Texans have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Texans.